 Expected research activities on the theme of The Factory of the Future:

-- Research led by ESCP Europe professors and doctoral students, with support where appropriate from external specialists (associated researchers networks, calls for research projects).
+- Research led by ESCP professors and doctoral students, with support where appropriate from external specialists (associated researchers networks, calls for research projects).

 - Setting up a "Best Practices" observatory to explore the themes under study.